Afro-Chileans: Afro-Peruvian soldier-settlers in Valdivia

 Once Spanish presence in Valdivia was reestablished in 1645, authorities had convicts from all-over the Viceroyalty of Peru construct the Valdivian Fort System.
 The convicts, many of whom were Afro-Peruvians, became soldier-settlers once they had served their term.
 Close contacts with indigenous Mapuche meant many soldiers were bilingual in Spanish and Mapudungun.
 A 1749 census in Valdivia shows that Afro-descendants had a strong presence in the area.
 Although most Afro-Peruvians came as convicts, Chilean slaves who arrived at the ports of Coquimbo and Valparaiso were two or three times more expensive.
-During the 18th century, Valparaíso was an important port for the slavery business.
-According to the Oro Negro Foundation, 2,180 slaves were sent to the port of El Callao in 1783.